What is gestalt? How does gestalt therapy work? Which course are offered at NGI, and how do I apply?

 The Institute, which is accredited by the European Association of Gestalt Therapy, offer one course of study in English: a four-year basic gestalt therapy education .
 You can read about the programme here.

-About Norwegian Gestalt Institute
+About the Norwegian Gestalt Institute

 What is gestalt?

 The word gestalt is German and can best be translated to «a meaningful whole» or «a complete pattern».
-Gestalt therapy is built on a fundamental belief that we as humans can live a far fuller and richer life than most of us do today.
-It is a direction within the humanistic psychology that was founded by the German-born couple Laura and Fritz (Frederick) Perls and the American Paul Goodman in the late 50s and early 60s in USA.
+Gestalt therapy is built on a fundamental belief that we can live a far fuller and richer life than most of us do today.
+It is a direction within the humanistic psychology that was founded by the German-born couple Laura and Fritz (Frederick) Perls and the American Paul Goodman in the late 50s and early 60s in the US.
 Gestalt therapy is based on ideas from existential-phenomenological philosophy.